-ICICI Lombard GIC Ltd. is a joint venture between ICICI Bank Limited, India's second largest bank with total assets of over USD 99 billion at March 31, 2014 and Fairfax Financial Holdings Limited, a Canada based USD 37 billion diversified financial services company engaged in general insurance, reinsurance, insurance claims management and investment management.
-ICICI Lombard GIC Ltd. is one of the largest private sector general insurance company in India with a Gross Written Premium (GWP) of Rs 71.34 billion for the year ended March 31, 2014.
+ICICI Lombard GIC Ltd. is a joint venture between ICICI Bank Limited, India's second largest bank with total assets of over USD 100 billion and Fairfax Financial Holdings Limited, a financial services company based in Canada, associated with reinsurance, general insurance, investment management, and insurance claims management.
+ICICI Lombard GIC Ltd. has evolved to the status of one of the largest private sector insurers in India with a Gross Written Premium (GWP) of Rs.83.07 billion.

 ICICI Lombard Health Insurance at a Glance

 Coverage for a maximum of 4 family members with up to 2 adults and 2 children

 Pre and Post Hospitalization cover